./task

 # Specification

-The specification is a short guide to setting up a task file for a Python project.
+The specification is a short guide to set up a task file for a Python project.

 touch task